KA Hanna led a Girl Scout troop for 10 years, served as Activity Consultant for her Service Unit and believes in the power of the Thin Mint.

 The organizers (host troop) of the event provide sign-up coordination so that countries are not duplicated by troops.
 The organizers provide for the venue, tables, chairs, and other logistics, and decide where each "country" will be located on the venue floor.
 They open and close the event with a flag ceremony.
 They also make the passports that the participants carry when they "travel."

-If there are enough girls in the host troup, they could also plan and execute a "global village" exhibit or activity area, where traveling troops can learn something related to the Thinking Day theme.
-For example, in 2009, the theme of "stop the spread of diseases," will be illustrated in our "global village" through displays about how measles and malaria spread.
+If there are enough girls in the host troop, they could also plan and execute a "global village" exhibit or activity area, where traveling troops can learn something related to the Thinking Day theme.
+For example, in 2009, the theme of "stop the spread of diseases," was illustrated in our "global village" through displays about how measles and malaria spread.
 The girls will also have a storyteller's stage where they will act out two short skits about health and good hygiene.

 Three to Four Months Prior to Event